phylum-dev/documentation/docs/knowledge_base/create_project.md

 1. The [Phylum GitHub App](https://docs.phylum.io/docs/github_app) will automatically create a Phylum project when monitoring is activated for a given repository.
 The Phylum project will be assigned the same name as the repository.

 ## FAQ

-1. Q: Can Phylum projects be shared with other accounts?
+### Can Phylum projects be shared with other accounts?

-   * A: Yes!
+Yes!
 This feature is available to Pro users via groups.